MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 #### Task 2: Create the virtual network

-In this task, you will create the Azure virtual network that will host all of the Azure virtual machines included in the deployment.
-In addition, within the virtual network, you will create the following subnets:
+In this task, you create the Azure virtual network that hosts all of the Azure virtual machines included in the deployment.
+In addition, within the virtual network, you create the following subnets:

 - app - intended for hosting the SAP application and SAP Central Services instance servers
 - db - intended for hosting the SAP database tier